 Realize that everyone is mobile these days, and if not for head-hunters, the decision makers of a senior profile surely are going to read this on their iPads or Blackberries.
 Moreover, LinkedIn puts a 200 Kb limit when attaching a CV to a job application.
 That brought to me the idea of ‘minify-ing’ my CV with a link to download the more detailed version.

 With a great resume, you’re 25% through to your next job.
-Next up is identifying what the right opportunity.
-Read about the top 8 factors that will shape your long-term career.
+Next up is identifying the right opportunity.
+If you’re seeking opportunities in a foreign country, here are some tips to find expat jobs.
+Don’t let intuition decide.
+Think about the 8 key factors that shape your career, long-term.